NIL, Recruiting

 Kristi Dosh writes in Forbes, "Although only a handful of state laws and state high school sports associations explicitly allow high school student-athletes to monetize their name, image, and likeness at this time, we're increasingly seeing states and associations grant approval and high school athletes sign NIL deals.”

-At post-time it appears 9 states have approved NIL contracts with athletes during their high school years: Alaska, California, Colorado, Kansas, Louisiana, Nebraska, New Jersey, New York, and Utah.
+Post-time, it appears nine states have approved NIL contracts with athletes during their high school years: Alaska, California, Colorado, Kansas, Louisiana, Nebraska, New Jersey, New York, and Utah.

 Braly Keller of Openendorse created a 50-state study of high schools permitting NILs.